 Cuyana is all about being a "fewer, better" fashion brand.
 To that end, founders Karla Gallardo and Shilpa Shah created pieces with the everyday women in mind and encourage their consumers to buy fewer, higher-quality products made with luxe fabrics like silk, cashmere, cotton and leather.
-The brand has also promised that by 2022, 100 percent of their products will be sustainably-made (so far they've already reached 96 percent).
+The brand has also promised that by the end of the year, 100 percent of its products will be sustainably-made (so far they've already reached 96 percent).

 13. Farm Rio

 The Brazilian fashion and lifestyle brand celebrates culture through their colorful prints and patterns.
 For over 20 years, Katia Barros and Marcello Bastos have produced clothes (mainly midi and maxi dresses) that are inspired by the country's biggest city, Rio.
 Aside from being a staple in Brazil's fashion scene, the brand also stands behind environmental causes.
 With every purchase, they plant trees with help from the SOS Mata Atlântica Foundation and the Institute for Conservation and Sustainable Developments of the Amazonas.
 They've also started working with One Tree Planted, an organization that helps in global reforestation.